FidelElie/FiDev/apps/home/src/content/music/2019-06-08/elle-varner-perfectly-imperfect.md

 to her last album.
 Perfectly Imperfect is an awesome album and makes me quite annoyed that I have been waiting 7 years for something to attempt to top it.

-Firstly, Varner has a stellar voice, like really good.
+Firstly, Elle has a stellar voice, like really good.
 You could almost say that her music is almost carried by it.
 This is not to say that the instrumentation is lacking, but that it becomes that much more memorable with her singing over it.
 The typical R&B themes are here but here voice brings it home, from front to back.
 Now i just hope that greatness